nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/book-3-installs.md

 # Installing PostgreSQL and pgAdmin
-In this chapter you will install two important applications, the PostgreSQL server, as we as pgAdmin, an app that you can use to interact with the PostgreSQL server.
+In this chapter you will install two important applications, the PostgreSQL server, as well as pgAdmin, an app that you can use to interact with the PostgreSQL server.

 1. Go to [this link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and choose the most recent version for your OS (If by chance you are a Linux user, ask an instructor about your options).
 1. Once the file is downloaded, open it to run it.